brummer10/GxReverseDelay.lv2/README.md

 ###### BUILD DEPENDENCY’S

-the following packages are needed to build GxReverseDelay:
+The following packages are needed to build GxReverseDelay:

 - libc6-dev
 - libcairo2-dev